 Aboriginal and Torres Strait Islander Visual Arts and Crafts

-Preparing a draft report
+Preparing final report

 - Why the study?

 The Productivity Commission was asked to examine the value, nature and structure of markets for Aboriginal and Torres Strait Islander arts and crafts, and policies to address deficiencies in these markets.Read the Terms of Reference Media release

 The Commission released an issues paper that set out some of the issues and questions that people raise with us in the early stage of the study.

 The issues paper was a guide for people in preparing a submission or comment to the study.